p2ppsr/cwi-base/README.md

 ##### Property reference

-The reference number provided by `createTransaction` or `getTransactionWithOutputs`
+Unique reference number for submittedTransaciton provided by `createTransaction` or `getTransactionWithOutputs`

 ```ts
 reference?: string